 - Don't display any midriff, cleavage or back.
-Tank/ singlet's with thick shoulder straps is recommended. - Always wear a bra and preferably no skintight tops (that do not accentuate the chest) - Shorts should be about mid-thigh mandatory for everyone to wear footwear (no bare feet) for both cultural and safety reasons.
+Tank/singlet's with thick shoulder straps is recommended - Always wear a bra and preferably no skintight tops (that do not accentuate the chest) - Shorts should be about mid-thigh

+Please remember that we are guests in this community and should therefore respect their culture rather than forcing them to accept ours.
+Please consider what kind of impression you make when you dress.
+Please note that it is mandatory for everyone to wear footwear (no bare feet) for both cultural and safety reasons.
 Ground based infections such as tetanus and a variety of parasites are not uncommon.
 Toe, foot and ankle injuries are the most common type of injury at the rescue center, because a large number of volunteers tend to wear unsuitable footwear.
 Closed toe rubber shoes ("crocs" style) are quite popular and are safer than flip-flops.